 Market risk is the risk that movements in market variables, such as interest rates, equity prices, foreign exchange rates, credit spreads and real estate prices, negatively impact the bank’s earnings, capital, market value or liquidity position.

-Contract between parties in which agreements are reached for most of the terms and conditions of future transactions such that negotiations only focus on deal-specific terms.
-Well known master agreements are for example ISDA (for over-the-counter derivative transactions), GMRA (for repo or repurchase transactions) and GMSLA (for securities lending transactions).
+Contract between parties in which agreements are reached for most of the terms and conditions of future transactions so that negotiations only focus on deal-specific terms.
+Well-known master agreements include ISDA (for over-the-counter derivative transactions), GMRA (for repo or repurchase transactions) and GMSLA (for securities lending transactions).

 That part of the profit or loss and net assets of a subsidiary attributable to an interest which is not owned, directly or indirectly, by the parent company.